Explore below our guidance for psychiatrists and their colleagues working in secondary and specialist mental health settings.

 However, we know many areas have reduced their provision of ECT services, mainly because of the required infection control procedures and its impact on treatment capacity.

-Following updated guidance on Remobilisation of services within health and care settings: infection prevention and control (IPC) recommendations published on 21 August 2020, local areas should be able to safely resume their ECT service.
+Following updated guidance on Remobilisation of services within health and care settings: infection prevention and control (IPC) recommendations updated on 21 January 2021, local areas should be able to safely resume their ECT service.
 The Royal College of Anaesthetists has published advice on Anaesthesia for ECT during the COVID-19 pandemic.
 This recommends that:

 See our full guidance on managing liaison psychiatry services during the COVID-19 pandemic.